The Best Eco-Friendly Mouthwash In The UK

 Georganics Oil Pulling Mouthwash

-Georganics oil-pulling mouthwash is, shall we say, a little less conventional than the other eco mouthwash options.
+Georganics oil-pulling mouthwash (£7.90 for 100 ml at Ethical Superstore) is, shall we say, a little less conventional than the other eco mouthwash options.
 In fact, I would say that it is not really a mouthwash in the strictest sense.

 Apparently, it’s this action of pushing and pulling oil around the mouth that allows the oil to collect and trap bacteria hiding under crevices in the gums, pores, and tubules within the teeth.
 Georganics says it’s based on an ancient Ayurvedic practice used to draw toxins from the body and reduce harmful bacteria in the mouth.

 The fluoride-free oil is vegan-friendly and comes 100% plastic-free.
 It’s packaged in a recyclable aluminium bottle and comes in a compostable box.
-What’s more, it’s free from parabens, SLS, SLES, mineral oil, microbeads, phthalates, triclosan palm oil, and synthetic fragrances
+Moreover, it’s free from parabens, SLS, SLES, mineral oil, microbeads, phthalates, triclosan palm oil, and synthetic fragrances.

 Georganics Mouthwash Tablets

-If oil pulling isn’t for you, then Georganics also make eco-friendly mouthwash tablets, that are much more like conventional mouthwash.
+If oil pulling isn’t for you, then Georganics also make eco-friendly mouthwash tablets (£6.90 for 180 tabs at Bower Collective), that are much more conventional.

 Like the other tablets, simply dissolve one vegan-friendly minty tablet in a little water, before swilling it around your mouth and spitting.